Nonlinear Network Identifiability with Full Excitations: Introduction

 Knowledge of the interactions between the nodes is useful and in many situations can be essential for the analysis, estimation and control of networks \cite{wang2014pinning}.
 For this reason, the identification of networks has become an important research area where the objective is to identify the network topology and all the dynamics associated with nodes and edges \cite{gonccalves2008necessary,mauroy2017spectral,jahandari2022optimal,verhaegen2022data}.
 Since in many networks the number of nodes and edges can be relatively large, the appropriate placement of sensors and instruments to perform experiments for the identification process is crucial \cite{ramaswamy2019generalized,bombois2023informativity,kivits2023identifiability}.
 In this case, when the network topology is available, the notion of \emph{identifiability} plays an important role since it allows us to determine which nodes should be excited and measured to identify the different dynamics in the network.
 The identifiability in networked systems is based on the classical notion of identifiability used in system identification \cite{ljung1999system}, where if each set of local dynamics (edges) leads to a unique global behavior (measurements), then it means that the local dynamics can be distinguished based on the global behavior.
 Hence, the focus of the identifiability is the analysis of the uniqueness of the local dynamics and not the design of identification procedures.
 The identifiability problem in networks has been extensively studied in the case of linear systems associated with edges where, based on the knowledge of the network topology, conditions for the full measurement or full excitation cases have been provided in \cite{hendrickx2019identifiability,vanwaarde2020necessary}.
 The case of partial measurement/excitation has been analyzed in several works \cite{legat2020local,legat2021path,bazanella2019network,cheng2023necessary,legat2023combinatorial} where different identifiability conditions have been proposed depending on the scenario, though no necessary and sufficient condition is known.
-However, most of real networks are nonlinear, including systems in important fields of interest like coupled oscillators \cite{dorfler2014synchronization}, gene regulatory networks \cite{pan2012reconstruction}, biochemical reaction networks \cite{aalto2020gene}, organic reactions \cite{bures2023organic}, social networks \cite{bizyaeva2023nonlinear}, among others.
-To the best of our knowledge, the problem of identifiability of nonlinear networks has not been previously analyzed.
+However, most real networks are nonlinear, including systems in important fields of interest like coupled oscillators \cite{dorfler2014synchronization}, gene regulatory networks \cite{pan2012reconstruction}, biochemical reaction networks \cite{aalto2020gene}, organic reactions \cite{bures2023organic}, social networks \cite{bizyaeva2023nonlinear}, among others.
+Regarding the identifiability of nonlinear networks, in \cite{verdiere2024identifiability}, the problem has been analyzed in continuous time where an algorithm has been proposed to determine the identifiability of the dynamics based on the knowledge of specific variables over time.
+However, to the best of our knowledge, no identifiability conditions based on the network topology have been derived for nonlinear networks in discrete time.